coopyey/ttrpg-campaign-site/content/Danse Macabre/NPCs/Vitalii.md

 ---
 Works under [[Kestrel St. Clair]] as the driver, a former getaway driver.
 Stereotypical Russian type character.

-In [[Session 064]] he was invited to go along with the chaos squad to help rob a bank and be the get away driver for them.
+In [[content/Danse Macabre/Session Notes/Session 064]] he was invited to go along with the chaos squad to help rob a bank and be the get away driver for them.